Contact Sales:| Support:| Pay My BillClient SupportLet’s Talk!

 VPNs are easy to use and cost-effective.
 They do not affect workflow or productivity, but they allow the remote employee the freedom to work from anywhere.

-Two Factor Authentication is a security feature that can secure the devices themselves by asking for two forms of ID before the employee can log in.
+Multi-Factor Authentication (MFA) is a security feature that can secure the devices themselves by asking for two forms of ID before the employee can log in.
 This may be a password combined with a “push” to a mobile device, a combination of biometrics and text messages, and many other combinations.
 The employee is required to provide “something they know” in combination with access to “something they have.”
-If the device is lost or stolen, a cyber criminal will also need another device (usually a mobile phone) as well as the password to log onto the computer.
+If the device is lost or stolen, a cybercriminal will also need another device (usually a mobile phone) as well as the password to log onto the computer.

 Policies and Procedures

 Your remote workforce should only have permissions to use the apps, platforms and programs they use regularly.
-Make sure your remote workers do not have permissions to highly sensitive data or applications they do not need.
+Keep data safe with an identity access and management solution.
 This will mean taking each remote position and assigning permissions to it based on the job being performed.

 Check Your Industry’s Requirements